PRIVACY STATEMENT LAPP BENELUX B.V.

 LAPP protects data against loss and any form of unlawful use or processing.
 To this end, LAPP uses appropriate technical and organisational measures, taking into account the state of the art.
 For example, LAPP uses pseudonymisation, strict physical and technical access controls, and SSL certificates via the HTTPS protocol.
 In addition, LAPP's security measures are regularly tested by external experts.

 What are your rights with respect to the processing of your personal data?

 You have the right to examine what personal data has been collected about you and for what purpose, and to have this data adjusted if desired.
 In certain cases, you also have the right to have the collected personal data deleted, screened off or to restrict or object to the processing.
 Furthermore, in certain cases, you have the right to have your personal data transferred in a common and machine-readable form, and you can at any time submit a complaint to LAPP or to the Personal Data Authority regarding the processing of your personal data by LAPP.

 You can exercise the rights described above by contacting us via our contact details.
 You will receive an answer from us as soon as possible, but within four weeks at the latest.
 In order to identify you, we may ask you for proof of identity, such as a copy of your identity document on which only your name is visible and the rest is made illegible.

 We should like to point out in this context that any data you send to us freely via chat is stored to process your request and for the purpose of statistics.
 Only the chat record is stored.
 Any data in the record of the chat are neither used to identify any website visitors nor for other purposes or advertising.
-The chat record is deleted after one workday.
 The data is saved for one year.
+The chat record is deleted after one year.

 How can you contact us for questions or complaints?